Transactions guarantee that multiple documents can be updated atomically.

 Only documents whose initial size is 10 MB or less can be included in a transaction.

-Non-transactional updates should not be made to any document involved in a transaction while the transaction is itself in progress: this prevents the non-transactional update from being overwritten.
+Non-transactional updates should not be made to any document involved in a transaction while the transaction is itself in progress.
+In certain cases, the interaction can interfere with the integrity of the transactional updates; in other cases the interaction can cause the non-transactional update to be overwritten.

 The number of writes required by a transactional update is greater than the number required for a non-transactional update: a transactional update requires writes in order to stage and commit data, and also to maintain transaction records.
 Consequently, transactional updates may be less performant than non-transactional updates.